growthboot/Repoteer/README.md

 * Which projects are active right now?
 * Where are the largest changes?
 * What should I review first?
-* What other tools do i have related to a project?
+* What tools, commands, and context are tied to this project?

-Repoteer is not a Git management replacement.
-It sits above Git and helps you move through your project work faster.
+Repoteer is not a repo-level Git UI like lazygit.
+It sits above your repositories and helps you move across projects.

 ---